REQUEST FOR COMMENTS ON

 THE BATTLE CREEK AREA TRANSPORTATION STUDY (BCATS) HEREBY GIVES NOTICE of opportunity for public involvement in the 4th amendment to its Transportation Improvement Program (TIP) for fiscal years (FYs) 2014-2017 (10/1/13–9/30/17).
 Any project to be implemented with Federal transportation funds must be identified in the TIP.
 The proposed amendment includes:

-BCATS ANNOUNCES PUBLIC COMMENT PERIOD ON DRAFT UPDATE OF ITS TRANSPORTATION PARTICIPATION PLAN
+BCATS ANNOUNCES ADOPTION OF UPDATED TRANSPORTATION PARTICIPATION PLAN (TPP)

 at firstname.lastname@example.org or via contacting the staff office at